 While the broccoli and rice are cooking, prepare the tofu by cutting it into small cubes and frying it with 2 tablespoon olive oil.

-Mix the corn starch with water, 1 tablespoon oil, grated ginger and the garlic cloves in a frying pan, then add the tofu and cooked broccoli.
+Mix the soy sauce, rice vinegar and corn starch with water, 1 tablespoon oil, grated ginger and the garlic cloves in a frying pan, then add the tofu and cooked broccoli.

 Place the rice in a bowl and put the tofu-broccoli mix on top.